Online Glasses Review

 How to Pick the Right Prescription Motorcycle Glasses For You

-Photochromic prescription motorcycle glasses were developed in the 60s to fill the need for bikers and motorcyclists who had eye defects and still wanted to ride motorcycles.
+Photochromic prescription motorcycle glasses were developed in the ’60s to fill the need for bikers and motorcyclists who had eye defects and still wanted to ride motorcycles.
 The glasses lenses are made of plastic or polycarbonate material.
-This ensures that in case of accidents they do not shatter into tiny pieces and damage the eye further.
+This ensures that in case of accidents the lenses don’t shatter into tiny pieces and damage the eye.
 They are protective gear and are produced as such.

 The most important feature of these glasses is that they offer ease of riding and pleasure.
 When you put them on, it becomes easy to see clearly without worrying about bright light from the sun or the weather.
 They will definitely improve your motorcycle riding.

 Prescription motorcycle glasses come in different types, colors and specifications.
-There are some factors to keep in mind before you make a purchase.
-We will go over them lightly in this article and then review a few glasses for you.
+Here are some factors to keep in mind before you make a purchase:

 Type of Helmet

-This is the most important thing to consider when purchasing a pair of motorcycle glasses is your type of helmet.
-Full faced shielded helmets require a different type of glasses compared to open faced helmets.
-You have to get the pair that’s just right for your helmet.
+The most important thing to consider when purchasing a pair of motorcycle glasses is your type of helmet.
+Full faced shielded helmets require a different type of glasses compared to open-faced helmets.
+You have to get the pair that’s comfortable and provides adequate protection under your helmet.

-For open faced helmets you need prescription motorcycle glasses that have wind protection.
-We recommend the full wrap around glasses.
-The frames can be wrapped around your head and they usually come with a foam eye cup to seal the glasses.
-This is the part that keeps the wind out of your eyes.
+For open-faced helmets, you need prescription motorcycle glasses that have wind protection.
+We recommend full wraparound glasses.
+The frames wrap around the sides of your head and usually come with a foam eye cup to seal your eyes off from the elements.
+This is the part that keeps the wind (not to mention dirt and debris) out of your eyes.

-If you’ve got a full face helmet, you need motorcycle classes that are convenient for it.
+If you’ve got a full face helmet, you need motorcycle classes that fit comfortable and don’t create added pressure around your ears or sides of your head.
 We recommend you get glasses that have a straight back with thin temples so you can easily take them on and off.
 They also fit perfectly under the helmet and cause no discomfort.

 Lens Color